pgrange/cloudMe/README.rst

 it is not :

-- ment to be a usable cloud platform
+- ment to be a production cloud platform
 - bug free

-I therefore only have tested with Archlinux hosts and guests.
+I therefore only have tested with Archlinux hosts.
+Debian and Archlinux guests were tested.
 And this is what will be use next as examples.
 Examples will be simple.
-Multiple options are available and are documented through the -h option of the scripts.
+Multiple options are available and are documented through the -h option of each script.

 Cloud initialization and template managment
 ===========================================